The Okanagan Science Centre’s next traveling exhibition invite guests to draw inspiration from nature.

 For families heading out of town this year, their membership will also gain them free entry to 29 science centres across Canada.

-The Okanagan Science Centre is open from 10 a.m. to 5 p.m. every Tuesday to Friday, and 11 a.m. to 5 p.m. every Saturday.
+The Okanagan Science Centre is open from 10 a.m. to 5 p.m. every Tuesday to Friday, and 11 a.m. to 5 p.m. every Saturday, at its Vernon location.